TanakaLeo/ketchuprank/README.md

 ## What is this?

 This is a pixel-style prank project that begins innocently with a "PRESS ME" button...
-You'll find out once you run it heheh
+You'll find out once you run it

 ---